ahnguyen17/CompassAI/memory-bank/progress.md

 - Refactored frontend image URL construction to correctly use the base server URL without the API path prefix.
 - Modified backend response and frontend message handling to enable immediate display of uploaded images without page refresh.
 - Updated the model selector dropdown icon to `MdPsychology` and standardized its button styling.
-- Redesigned chat input to a single, auto-expanding line for a cleaner, more minimal interface.
+- Redesigned chat input for a more dynamic Perplexity-like experience, where the textarea elevates above icons when multi-line, and icons are reordered.
 - Extended vision icon display logic in the frontend model selector to custom models by checking a new `baseModelSupportsVision` flag provided by the backend.
 - **User Memory Feature:**
     - Adopted a hybrid model for context management (manual + basic automatic extraction).